vladtsit/zero-config-telegram-domoticz/README.md

 # zero-config-telegram-domoticz

-this is first try to make zero-config telegram bot based on information which is already exists in DOmoticz
+This is first try to make zero-config telegram bot based on information which is already exists in DOmoticz
+Requirements:
+- Node-Red and Domoticz installed on same PC/RRi.
+Google for instrictions.
+- Additional nodes: node-red-contrib-moment, node-red-contrib-telegrambot

-To install - copy from flow.txt and past into ne flow in your Node-Red Install nodes which are missing in your config.
+To install - copy from flow.txt and past into tne flow in your Node-Red Add Telegram bot config according to https://flows.nodered.org/node/node-red-contrib-telegrambot.
+You will need to create new bot via BotFather and obtail API token.

+Voila!

 Commands:
 help - for this help